t07902301/AnomRank/README.md

 **Input format** : timestamp, node1,node2,label

-Auc.py

-Formatted.txt: twitterworldcup

-gt.txt: stores groudtruth and will be passed to auc.py to get auc for each model.
+**Auc.py**: Compute AUC scores with sklearn and numpy libraries in python **3.xx** version.

-format_input.py: merge data and label csv files from anograph, and then switch columns.
+**data_preprocess.py**: Merge data and labels from csv files absed on sources from Anograph and reorder the elements in tuples for the input format of AnomRank.